This out-of-the-ordinary tour will take you from Buenos Aires, Argentina through Bolivia to Lima, Peru in a 21-day, once-in-a-lifetime adventure!

 This journey brings you to many of the region’s must-see sites, but you’ll also explore some tourist destinations that are frequently omitted from most other mainstream tours, including Cafayate, the Quebrada de Humahuaca, Uyuni and Lake Titicaca, among others.

 Welcome to Buenos Aires.
-Our driver welcomes you at the Ezeiza International Airport and drives you to the 4* Hotel Rochester Classic.
+Our driver welcomes you at the Ezeiza International Airport and drives you to your hotel downtown.
 For the rest of the day, you have free time.

 Discover the most important neighborhoods and landmarks in Buenos Aires during a half-day city tour.
 Admire the Obelisk, the symbol of Buenos Aires, and the many open squares of colonial Spanish descent.
 The visit to La Boca neighborhood and a walk on the “Caminito Street” are other highlights of the tour.
 In the evening, we celebrate our welcome dinner at the Tango show of “El Querandi”.
-You’ll then spend the night at the Hotel Rochester Classic.
+You’ll then spend the night at your hotel in Buenos Aires.
 (B/D)

 You board the boat at Puerto Madero and head to Tigre.
 The cruise goes along the Costanera Navigation Canal, parallel to the Buenos Aires shoreline, passing the River Plate Stadium and the University of Buenos Aires.
 Then, we cruise through the canals of the delta, one of the largest in the world.
 We have lunch before heading to the Tigre train station, where we will take a train back to the city of Buenos Aires.
-You spend the night at the 4* Rochester Classic Hotel.
+You spend the night at your Hotel in Buenos Aires.
 (B/L)

 Transfer to the airport in Buenos Aires and flight to Tucuman in North Western, Argentina.
 After a short panoramic city tour in Tucuman we continue our journey through the Calaqui Valley to Colalao del Valle before we reach Cafayate which famous for its wines.
-Near Cafayate, we check into the Hotel Casa de la Bodega where we stay overnight.
+Near Cafayate, we check into our Hotel where we stay overnight.
 Before dinner, we do a wine tasting.
 (B/L/D)

 Departure with our vehicle from Salta to the small village of Alfarcito.
 Then the journey continues through the Quebrada de las Cuevas to San Antonio de Cobres.
 In San Antonio de Cobres, we embark on the Train to the Clouds and travel to the Polvorilla Viaduct.
 The journey takes an hour to the viaduct, at 4,200 meters (13’780 ft) above sea level.
 The train stops for 30 minutes at the viaduct that you have time to take pictures and do some souvenir shopping.
 We have lunch in San Antonio de Cobres.
 The last stop will be held in Santa Rosa de Tastil before we reach Salta in the evening.
 (B/L/D)

-North of Salta lies the Quebrada de Humahuaca, a UNESCO listed valley.
-The valley is characterized by steep rock faces that change colors constantly depending on the hour of the day and from where you view them.
+North of Salta lies the Quebrada de Humahuaca, an UNESCO listed valley.
+The valley is characterized by steep rock faces that change colors constantly depending the hour of the day and from where you look at them.
+Traders already used the important trade route through the gorge 10,000 years ago.
 Authentic dusty indigenous villages are spread along the route north.
 We stay overnight at the Hotel Huacalera.
 (B/L/D)

 We visit the train cemetery in Uyuni, where we explore various oxidized steam engines and wagons on this spectacular site surrounded by amazingly unique scenery.
 In Colchani, we visit an artisanal salt processing plant and witness traditional salt extraction methods.
 At the Incahuasi Island (known as Fisher Island) in the middle of the world’s largest salt flat, you see amazing giant cactus.
 Lunch will be served in the middle of the salt flat.
-Overnight you’ll stay at the Hotel Palacio de Sal.
+Overnight you’ll stay at a Hotel at the shores of the salt flat.
 (B, L, D)

 In the morning, we drive to a place where you can watch salt excavation.
 We visit a viewpoint above Coquesa Village from where you have fantastic views over the salt flat.
 Lunch is a Picnic on the central square in Coquesa.
 We drive over the salt flat to the Uyuni Airport, then take the evening flight to La Paz.
 In La Paz we stay at the Hotel Europa.
 (B, L, D)